 In Part 2, we discuss:

-Connect with Dr. Edith Eger on Facebook @dreditheger, Twitter @dreditheger1, Instagram @dr.editheger, and
+Connect with Dr. Edith Eger on Facebook @dreditheger, Twitter @dreditheger1, Instagram @dr.editheger, and her we

 Don't forget to subscribe to Slo Mo for new episodes every Saturday.
 Only with your help can we reach One Billion Happy #onebillionhappy